-Students should consult with an NWOSU certification officer or the Oklahoma State Department of Education regarding possible prerequisites needed for specific endorsements and/or certification.
+Students should consult with an NWOSU certificate officer or the Oklahoma State Department of Education regarding possible pre-requisites needed for specific endorsements and/or certification.

 NWOSU offers coursework leading to the Certificate for the Reading Specialist for grades PK-12.
-The following criteria are to be met for university certification recommendation:
+The following criteria are to be met in order for NWOSU to recommend certification.

 - 1. The candidate shall hold a master's degree from an accredited university. - 2.
 The candidate shall hold and maintain a valid Oklahoma teaching certificate. - 3.
 The candidate shall pass the Oklahoma certification exam for Reading Specialist. - 4.
-The candidate shall complete EDUC 5010/Graduate Study Seminar and submit an action research project for review. - 5.
-Upon completion of all requirements, candidates are to notify the Division of Education's Assistant Certification Officer for instructions for the online certification application for the Oklahoma State Department of Education - 6.
+The candidate shall complete EDUC 5010/Gradaute Study Seminar and submit an action research project for review.

+5. Upon completion of all requirements, candidates are to notify the Division of Education's Assistant Certificate Officer for instructions for the online certification application for the Oklahoma State Department of Education. - 6.
 The approved program coursework, including a prerequisite of six hours of coursework, is required in the areas of reading methods and language arts methods or literature (children or adolescent):

-Course Number Course Title Hours EDUC 5010 EDUC 5283 EDUC 5403 EDUC 5413 EDUC 5433 EDUC 5453 EDUC 5532 EDUC 5542 EDUC 5503 EDUC 5500 Graduate Study Seminar Foundations of Literacy Assessment Advanced Course in Developmental Literacy - Primary Grades Advanced Course in Developmental Literacy - Intermediate/Secondary Grades Literacy Assessment and Intervention Diversity, Equity, and Research as a Literacy Educator Practicum in Literacy Intervention I Practicum in Literacy Intervention II Curricular and Supervisory Problems in Reading Reading Specialist Practicum 0 3 3 3 3 3 2 2 2 3 2
+Course Number Course Title Hours EDUC 5010 Graduate Study Seminar 0 EDUC 5283 Foundations of Literacy Assessment 3 EDUC 5403 Advanced Course in Developmental LiteracyPrimary Grades 3 EDUC 5413 Advanced Course in Developmental LiteracyIntermediate/Secondary Grades 3 EDUC 5433 Literacy Assessment and Intervention 3 EDUC 5453 Diversity, Equity, and Research as a Literacy Educator 3 EDUC 5532 Practicum in Literacy Intervention I 2 EDUC 5542 Practicum in Literacy Intervention II 2 EDUC 5503 Curricular and Supervisory Problems in Reading 3 EDUC 5500 Reading Specialist Practicum 2

 Note: Certification-only students may take only one other course with practicum/internship.
 Also, certification-only students may take only one course after completion of the practicum/internship.
-Any exceptions to these policies must be approved by each student's graduate advisory committee chair.
+Any exceptions to these policies must be approved by each student's graduate advisory committee.